scottish-pl-institute/spls/meetings/2025/december/index.md

 * Sean Moss (University of Birmingham)
 * Edwin Brady (University of St Andrews)
 * Wim Vanderbauwhede (University of Glasgow)
+* J. Ryan Stinnett (King's College London)
+* Patrick Maier (University of Stirling)
+* Kenneth MacKenzie (IOG)

 and some people who prefer not to be listed here.
-(Last updated: 20 November 2025)
+(Last updated: 24 November 2025)

 ### COVID Information